abe-winter/abe-winter.github.io/_posts/2023-03-23-superglue.md

 'Smaller LLM' matters because these are expensive to train, your laptop can't run the big ones, and your phone definitely can't.

-The next few sections are about external systems that should harness well to LLMs, and could pay dividends in capabilities, correctness, and small size.
+The remaining 3 sections are about external systems that should harness well to LLMs, and could pay dividends in capabilities, correctness, and small size.

 ## Research plans, plans generally